National Portrait Gallery (Australia): The building

 Won through an open international design competition by Johnson Pilton Walker in 2005, the 14000 sqm building provides exhibition space for approximately 500 portraits in a simple configuration of day-lit galleries.

 The external form of the building responds to its site by using the building's geometry to connect with key vistas and alignments around the precinct.
-A series of five bays, each more than 70 m long, are arranged perpendicular to the Land Axis referring to Walter Burley Griffin’s early concepts for the National Capital.
+A series of five bays, each more than 70 m long, are arranged perpendicular to the Land Axis referring to Walter Burley Griffin’s early concepts for Canberra.
+It was built by John Holland.

 The National Portrait Gallery features a sequence of spaces leading from the Entrance Court defined by the two large cantilever concrete blades on the eastern side of the building, through the foyer to the fantastic gallery spaces.
 Each gallery receives controlled natural light from translucent glazed clerestory windows and views to the outside.

 In April 2019, the gallery was closed for several months for rectification work to maintain the integrity of its building.
 The gallery reopened in September 2019.

 Governance

-The gallery is an Australian Government agency, governed by the Board of the National Portrait Gallery of Australia (NGPA).
+The National Portrait Gallery of Australia (NGPA), usually referred to simply as the National Portrait Gallery (NGA), is an Australian Government agency, governed by the Board of the National Portrait Gallery of Australia (NGPA).
 As of December 2022 the board is chaired by Penny Fowler.

+Directors

+Andrew Sayers was inaugural director, appointed in May 1998.

+Angus Trumble was director for a five-year term from around 2014 until the end of 2018.

 Karen Quinlan AM was appointed director with effect from December 2018.
 She was formerly director of Bendigo Art Gallery for 18 years, and curator for three years before that.
 At the time of her appointment she was also Professor of Practice at the La Trobe Art Institute at Bendigo.
 Quinlan was made a Member of the Order of Australia in the 2019 Australia Day Honours list, "for her significant service to the visual arts and to higher education."
 In August 2022 Quinlan was appointed chief executive of Arts Centre Melbourne, with the new role starting on 3 October 2022.

-Trent Birkett took over as acting director.
+Trent Birkett took over as acting director in October 2022, until Bree Pickering began a five-year appointment in April 2023.

+Events

+Andrew Sayers Memorial Lecture

+The Andrew Sayers Memorial Lecture is held annually, in honour of the inaugural curator of the NPGA Andrew Sayers.
+The inaugural lecture was given by artist Tim Bonyhady, the subject of Sayers' 2015 entry for the Archibald Prize.

+In 2019, the lecture was given by gallery director Karen Quinlan.

+On 27 April 2023 Stephen Page, former artistic director of Bangarra Dance Theatre, delivered his lecture titled "Clanship".
+He talked about cultural connections relating to family, Aboriginal kinship, Aboriginal identity, and relationships with the wider world, including Native American Indians and Canadian First Nations peoples.
+The lecture was streamed live.

+On 31 July 2024, writer, broadcaster, and cultural commentator Benjamin Law looked at contemporary portraiture and the press in his lecture.